p-s-vishnu/Documents/Python/Udemy/Deploy machine learning model.md

 #### Why Docker ?
   1. Provides standard environment, model instantiation and resource isolation.
-  2. Virtualization on top of OS and not Physical resources
+  2. Virtualization on top of OS and not Physical resources.
   3. Isolation and portability, reproducing consistent environment and outputs

 #### A Simple add function using Flask